 Billing for Stopped ECS Billed by the purchased duration specified in the order, regardless of whether the ECS is stopped or not.
-After a common ECS (without local disks or FPGAs attached) is stopped, basic resources (vCPUs, memory, and image) are not billed.
+After a common ECS (without local disks or FPGAs attached) is stopped, basic resources (vCPUs, memory, image, and GPUs) are not billed.
 Other resources (EVS disks, EIPs, and bandwidth) associated with the ECS will continue to be billed.
 An ECS with local disks attached, an FPGA-based ECS, or a BMS will continue to generate costs even after being stopped.
-To avoid being billed for such an ECS, delete it and its associated resources.
-After a common ECS (without local disks or FPGAs attached) is stopped, basic resources (vCPUs, memory, and image) are not billed.
+To stop the ECS from being billed, delete it and its associated resources.
+After a common ECS (without local disks or FPGAs attached) is stopped, basic resources (vCPUs, memory, image, and GPUs) are not billed.
 Other resources (EVS disks, EIPs, and bandwidth) associated with the ECS will continue to be billed.
 An ECS with local disks attached, an FPGA-based ECS, or a BMS will continue to generate costs even after being stopped.
 To avoid being billed for such an ECS, delete it and its associated resources.
 Billing Mode Change Can be changed to pay-per-use.
 Changing Yearly/ Monthly to Pay-per-Use Can be changed to yearly/monthly.
 Changing the Billing Mode from Pay-per-Use to Yearly/Monthly Cannot be changed to pay-per-use or yearly/monthly.
 Specifica tion Modifica tion Supported Supported Not supported